yiran-duan/yiran-duan.github.io/_pages/about.md

 # Home

 Greetings!
 I'm a PhD candidate at the [Syracuse University iSchool](https://ischool.syr.edu).
 My research interest is in online opinion leaderships, espeically in the context of social movements and climate change debates.
 I'm lucky enough to be advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
 I use both qualitative (interview) and quantitative (machine learning, statistical analysis) methods to conduct my research.
+I've also been learning Python to gain a better understanding of my tweet collections.

 ## Research